DBrianKimmel/PyHouse/Project/src/Modules/Housing/Scheduling/Docs/Design.md

 Originally I wrote a lot of cpmplicated code to compute sunrise and sunset but then I found Astral.
 I switched to astral and the code is now gone.
 Hurrah!

+## Time
+Now every day at 10:00 AM a series of timers are calculated (this accounts for daylight savings time).
+They are noon, solar noon, midnight, dusk, dawn, sunrise, sunset.
+The Master node transmits the time messages.

+## Master Node
+At noon, each node checks to see if it is the master and if so transmits Mqtt messages as each time is reached.
+If a node has not gotten a noon message by 12:01 PM it adds a random delay of a minute and schedules a transmit time of master node message.

 ## Mqtt

 .../schedule/<Command>